 At the end of the class you will have created 2 pots which Patrick will fire and glaze for you ready for you to collect 2-3 weeks later.

-The class will start with a demonstration and he will directly guide you with a hands on approach
+The class will start with a demonstration and he will then directly guide you with a hands on approach.
+Working on the wheel takes concentration but at the same time an easy going attitude to any one pot.
+Even the best potters go wrong on the wheel sometimes!

-People tend to get tired after an hour on the wheel so there will be a break for tea and relaxation half way through the class.
-As well as relaxing, Patrick uses this time to talk to you about your technique and review the pots made so far!
+People tend to get tired after an hour on the wheel so there will be a break for tea and relaxation half way through the class if wished.
+Patrick uses this time to talk to you about your technique and other aspects of pottery making.

 We ensure quality.
 If your class doesn't reach your expectations, we'll give your money back.